Comprehensive Approach to Diagnose and Manage Alzheimer’s Disease

 Doctors at Loyola recognize that Alzheimer’s disease affects patients and their families.
 Loyola takes a multidisciplinary approach to patient care and provides support services for patients and families.
 Our neurology and neurosurgery services are nationally recognized.
 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.

-Loyola’s Alzheimer’s Disease and Memory Disorder Center is a primary care provider for Alzheimer’s patients for the state of Illinois and accepts referrals from doctors and national and local Alzheimer’s disease associations.
-In addition, Loyola’s neuro intensive care unit is staffed by trained neurology nurses, who have earned Magnet status.
+Loyola’s expert Alzheimer's specialists are primary care providers for Alzheimer's patients for the state of Illinois and accept referrals from doctors and national and local Alzheimer’s disease associations.

 What It Is